 The Ontario Energy Board (OEB) introduced the Customer Satisfaction Survey Results measure beginning in 2013.
 At a minimum, electricity distributors are required to measure and report a customer satisfaction result at least every other year.
-In 2016 Grimsby Power utilized standard questions and methodologies developed by the Innovative Research Group for the Electricity Distributors Association (EDA).
+In 2016 Grimsby Power began utilizing standard questions and methodologies developed by the Innovative Research Group.

-In 2016, Grimsby Power engaged a third party to conduct a customer satisfaction survey.
+In 2018, Grimsby Power engaged a third party to conduct a customer satisfaction survey.
 This customer satisfaction survey provided information that supports discussions around improving customer service within all departments and levels at Grimsby Power.
-The survey asks customers questions on a wide range of topics, including: overall satisfaction with Grimsby Power, reliability, customer service, outages, energy conservation, and billing.
-The result of the survey was an overall customer satisfaction index of 75.4%.
+The survey asks customers questions on a wide range of topics, including: overall satisfaction with Grimsby Power, reliability and power quality, customer service, and billing and payment.
+The result of the survey was an overall customer satisfaction index of 78.8%.
+An increase of 3.4% compared to the last survey.